-DRIVER'S DOOR AJAR.
-Displayed when the driver's door is not completely closed.
+DRIVER DOOR AJAR - Displayed when the driver's door is not completely closed.

-PASSENGER DOOR AJAR.
-Displayed when the passenger side door is not completely closed.
+PASSENGER DOOR AJAR - Displayed when the passenger side door is not completely closed.

-LOW OIL PRESSURE.
-Displayed when the engine oil pressure is low.
+OIL PRESSURE LOW - Displayed when the engine oil pressure is low.
 If this warning message is displayed, check the level of the engine oil.
 Refer to Engine oil in the Maintenance and Specifications chapter for information about adding engine oil.
 If the oil level is OK and this warning persists, shut down the engine immediately and contact your authorized dealer for service.

-CHECK CHARGING SYSTEM.
-Displayed when the electrical system is not maintaining proper voltage.
+CHECK CHARGING SYSTEM - Displayed when the electrical system is not maintaining proper voltage.
 If you are operating electrical accessories when the engine is idling at a low speed, turn off as many of the electrical loads as soon as possible.
 If the warning stays on or comes on when the engine is operating at normal speeds, have the electrical system checked as soon as possible.

-CHECK TRACTION CONTROLTM.
-Displayed when the Traction ControlTM system is not operating properly.
+CHECK TRACTION CONTROL (if equipped) - Displayed when the Traction ControlTM system is not operating properly.
 If this message is displayed on the message center the Traction ControlTM system will be partially operable.
 If this warning stays on, contact your authorized dealer for service as soon as possible.
-For further information, refer to $Traction\ control^{TM}$ in the $Driving\ chapter$ .
+For further information, refer to Traction ControlTM in the Driving chapter.

-CHECK FUEL CAP.
-Displayed when the fuel filler cap is not properly installed.
+CHECK FUEL CAP - Displayed when the fuel filler cap is not properly installed.
 Check the fuel filler cap for proper installation.
 Refer to Fuel filler cap in the Maintenance and Specifications chapter.

-${\bf LOW\ FUEL\ LEVEL}.$ Displayed as an early reminder of a low fuel condition.
+$\ensuremath{\textbf{FUEL LEVEL LOW}}$ - Displayed as an early reminder of a low fuel condition.

-CHECK BRAKE SYSTEM.
-Displayed when the braking system is not operating properly.
+CHECK BRAKE SYSTEM - Displayed when the braking system is not operating properly.
 If the warning stays on or continues to come on, contact your authorized dealer as soon as possible.

-LOW TIRE PRESSURE.
-Displayed when one or more tires on your vehicle have low tire pressure.
-Refer to Inflating Your Tires in the Tires, Wheels and Loading chapter.
+LOW TIRE PRESSURE - Displayed when one or more tires on your vehicle have low tire pressure.
+Refer to Inflating your tires in the Tires, Wheels and Loading chapter.

-TIRE PRESSURE MONITOR FAULT.
-Displayed when the Tire Pressure Monitoring System is malfunctioning.
+TIRE PRESSURE MONITOR FAULT - Displayed when the Tire Pressure Monitoring System is malfunctioning.
 If the warning stays on or continues to come on, have the system inspected by your authorized dealer.

-TIRE PRESSURE SENSOR FAULT.
-Displayed when a tire pressure sensor is malfunctioning, or your spare tire is in use.
-For more information on how the system operates under these conditions, refer to Understanding Your Tire Pressure Monitoring System (TPMS) in the Tires, Wheels and Loading chapter.
-If the warning stays on or continues to come on, have the system inspected by your authorized
+TIRE PRESSURE SENSOR FAULT - Displayed when a tire pressure sensor is malfunctioning, or your spare tire is in use.
+For more information on how the system operates under these conditions, refer to Understanding your tire pressure monitoring system (TPMS) in the Tires, Wheels and Loading chapter.
+If the warning stays on or continues to come on, have the system inspected by your authorized dealer

-SECURITY EVENT OCCURRED (if equipped).
-Displayed when the active anti-theft system (if equipped) was activated since the prior ignition cycle.
+SECURITY EVENT OCCURRED(if equipped) - Displayed when the active anti-theft system (if equipped) was activated since the prior ignition cycle.

-LOW BRAKE FLUID LEVEL.
-Indicates the brake fluid level is low and the brake system should be inspected immediately.
-Refer to Brake/clutchfluid in the Maintenance and Specifications chapter.
+BRAKE FLUID LEVEL LOW - Indicates the brake fluid level is low and the brake system should be inspected immediately.
+Refer to Brake/clutch fluid in the Maintenance and Specifications chapter.